OliveTreeSap/CS2-smart-parking-lot/README.md

 python main.py
 ```

+> The password of each user can be found in the database/user.txt file

 ### Alternative Installation (Using requirements.txt)
 If you prefer to use pip directly or manage your own virtual environment, run line by line: